Website privacy & cookie policy

 We may collect and process the following data about you:

-• information that you provide (such as your name, address, email, telephone and/or other contact details) by filling in forms on our website http://www.elementis.com or any of our partner websites (our “site”).
+• information that you provide (such as your name, title, address, email, telephone and/or other contact details) by filling in forms on our website http://www.elementis.com, addingfuture.com or any of our partner websites (our “site”).
 This includes information provided at the time of subscribing to our email alerts, completing online forms and/or as you purchase products or services from us;

-• date and time of access to our site, pages visited, browser information and IP address (including location data);
+• date and time of access to our site, pages visited, browser information and IP address (including location data) and details of resources that you access on any of our sites;

-• if you contact us by correspondence or phone, we may keep a record of that correspondence and the data you provide to us for the purposes of quality assurance, training, fraud prevention and compliance; and
+• if you contact us by correspondence or phone, we may keep a record of that correspondence and the data you provide to us for the purposes of quality assurance, training, fraud prevention and compliance.

 Sensitive Personal Information